DuckzCantFly/Random-Scripts/README.md

 	* procps-ng

 ## mksh
-Bootstraping script for writing shell scripts
+Bootstrapping script for writing shell scripts

 ## rmd
 Crappy wrapper for rm and rmdir, I don't even use, keep it for nostalgia, maybe I'll fix it one day